Thajesh2/Gaussian/README.md

 ## Program:
 ```
 Program to solve a matrix using Gaussian elimination with partial pivoting.
-Developed by: KAVINRAJA D
+Developed by: thajesh k
-RegisterNumber: 22007928
+RegisterNumber: 23004042
 import numpy as np
 import sys
 n=int(input())